taskvanguard/taskvanguard/README.md

 Your tactical advisor at the frontlines of your goals - powered by AI using TaskWarrior.
     <br>

 **TaskVanguard** is a lightweight, fast, highly configurable CLI wrapper for [TaskWarrior](https://taskwarrior.org/), written in Go.
-It brings AI-powered suggestions, smarter tagging, goal alignment, and real cognitive support to your daily workflow using any OpenAI-compatible LLM API.
+It brings AI-powered suggestions, smart tagging, goal management and cognitive support using any OpenAI-compatible LLM API.

 <br>
 <a href="https://buymeacoffee.com/taskvanguard">Donate</a>